Daiwa Foundation Art Prize 2018 Winner

 12 September - 13 October 2018

 Mizuma Art Gallery is pleased to present Kate Groobey’s solo exhibition “Pure Pleasure”, opening on Wednesday 12th September.
-An opening reception will be held from 18:00 – 20:00 on Wednesday 12th September, at which the artist and Jonathan Watkins (Director, Ikon Gallery, Birmingham) will be present.
+An opening reception will be held from 18:00 – 20:00 on Wednesday 12th September, at which the artist and Jonathan Watkins (Director, Ikon Gallery, Birmingham and the Chairman of the Daiwa Foundation Art Prize for 2018) will be present.

 Kate Groobey was born in Leeds, UK, in 1979.
 She received a BFA degree in Fine Art from the Ruskin School of Art, Oxford University, followed by an MA in Painting from the Royal College of Art in London.
 She is the first female winner of the Daiwa Foundation Art Prize, which has been awarded to a British artist every three years since 2009.
 She lives and works between Yorkshire, England, and the South of France.

 Kate Groobey’s paintings and performances explore interactions between people, and relationships born out of shared moments.
 For the past three years her practice has drawn on her lived experiences.
 Creating characters based on herself, her friends and partner, she depicts subjects that are very personal yet through her process also transition into stereotypical figures conveying things that everyone can relate to like panic, perfection, hate, hard work, shyness or pleasure.